Marty Lyons: Personal life

 While a player with the Jets, a series of events — the birth of his eldest son, the passing of his father, and the passing of a little boy to whom Lyons had been a Big Brother — inspired him to establish the Marty Lyons Foundation to work with terminally ill children, providing them wishes.
 He won the Walter Payton Man of the Year Award in 1984 as a result of that work.
 In December 2011, Lyons was honored by the Heisman Trust as the recipient of the sixth annual Heisman Humanitarian Award for his work with his Foundation.

-Lyons is currently the Jets radio analyst and chairman of the Marty Lyons Foundation.
+Lyons currently is the chairman of the Marty Lyons Foundation.
 He has been enshrined in the State of Alabama Hall of Fame (2000), Long Island's Suffolk Sports Hall of Fame (2001) and Nassau County Sports Hall of Fame (2002), Maryland Sports Hall of Fame (2004), the Tampa Bay Sports Club Hall of Fame (2007), and the College Football Hall of Fame (2011).

 Lyons received his bachelor's degree from the University of Alabama during winter commencement exercises on December 10, 2016.

 Lyons and his wife, Christine, have three children named Jesse, Megan, and Lucas.
-Rocky, his only child from his first marriage, is a physician in Alabama.
+Rocky, his only child from his first marriage, is a physician in Wetumpka, Alabama.